Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 | 2 | stateful_lstm | hydrosphere/serving-runtime-tensorflow:1.7:latest | ... |
 | 3 | demo_postprocessing | hydrosphere/serving-runtime-python:3.6:latest | ... |

-Set _Application Name_ to `demo_lstm`.
 ML Lambda will automatically detect and fill models' signatures for you.

 >Note: There's an option to add multiple models to one stage which might be confusing, because you may include all pipeline steps(pre, lstm, post) into a signle stage.
 Make sure, you've added new steps via `ADD NEW STAGE` button.